-To my knowledge, more than fifteen years ago, Integral Energy (then Prospect Electricity) was the first distributor in NSW to employ qualified Horticulturalists to advise in horticultural and environmental issues and policies.
+To my knowledge, more than fifteen years ago, Integral Energy (then Prospect Electricity) was the first distributor in NSW to employ qualified Horticulturalists to advise on horticultural and environmental issues and policies.
 Those people are still with the organisation.
 Similarly, Energex (SE Qld), Country Energy and Energy Australia all have horticulturalists involved in a variety of roles.
-The roles include auditing of contractors for compliance with pruning practices, training of electrically qualified personnel, development of internal working procedures and other documentation and policies, liaison with local councils and community groups and the development of species lists and trial sites.
+The roles include auditing of contractors for compliance with pruning practices, training electrically qualified personnel, development of internal working procedures and other documentation and policies, liaison with local councils and community groups and the development of species lists and trial sites.

 Energex and the now redundant NorthPower both went through a process of establishing dedicated Vegetation Management sections and teams.
 The sections used both electrically and horticulturally qualified people managing vegetation issues on a regional basis but with regular and centrally located collaboration.
 Both of these organisations clearly identified that vegetation was an area that required specialist knowledge that was beyond the scope of most electrically qualified staff.
 However, they also recognised that working in an electrical environment requires very close attention to safety regulations.

-Recent restructuring and or amalgamations has seen changes to the vegetation management strategies of both organisations.
+Recent restructuring and or amalgamations have seen changes to the vegetation management strategies of both organisations.
 It appears that the NorthPower model will be applied to Country Energy.
 It is hoped that the expertise developed by the original Energex teams will not be lost in the system but will be built upon.

 Vegetation Management Agreements.